Skip to contents

 • se = TRUE: compute HAC or Delta-HAC coefficient uncertainty and prediction intervals.

-• bootstrap = list(N = 100, block_length = NULL): control the number of predictive simulation paths. block_length is only used when full_system_bootstrap = TRUE.
+• bootstrap = list(N = 100, block_length = NULL): control the number of predictive simulation paths. block_length is only used when full_system_bootstrap = TRUE, where it sets the size of the contiguous target-period blocks resampled in each bootstrap draw — larger blocks preserve more temporal dependence.

 Fitting a Model with Default Uncertainty